Critical Fumble Deck

 By night under the open sky knowledge (Astronomy) checks are +2.
 Underground they are -4.

-Posted in 3rd edition Dungeons & Dragons / d20 fantasy / Pathfinder, Variant Rules by Adam A. Thompson with .
+Posted in 3rd edition Dungeons & Dragons / d20 fantasy / Pathfinder, Variant Rules by with no comments yet.

 We’ll be there at Rice University in Houston in person, gaming, talking dungeon-making, and even running a few games this year: High Water Marks andKeepsakes (see below).